 All TAG DAY clothing must meet the GCA standards of dress as found in the Parent/Student Handbook.
-No hats are permitted to be worn in the building.
+No hats are permitted.
 Any student dressed inappropriately will be asked to call home to attain appropriate attire.
 This violation may forfeit your right in future TAG DAYS.